csvenke/react-semantic-render/README.md

 );
 ```

-## Why?
+## Why

-In the example above you see two very common use cases where you have to show something when a condition is true and map content from an array of data.
+In the example above you see two very common use cases where you have to render something when a condition is true and render content from an array of data.
-This is normally solved with inline arrow functions that are hard to read and easily becomes unmanageable in more complex components.
+This is usually solved with inline arrow functions that are hard to read and easily becomes unmanageable in more complex components.

 Below you can see how it would look like with inline arrow functions.